DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 This tutorial shows how to use the [React Core](../../../core/docs/guides/fundamentals.md) components to extend the Grid's functionality.
 We add to the Grid's toolbar a select box that filters the grid by a predefined column.

-We start with the following code that configures the Grid in the `Material-UI` theme.
+We start with the following code that configures the Grid in the `Material-UI` theme:

 *index.js:*
 ```jsx